MayADevBe/learn-something-new/README.md

 - write me an email or on twitter
 - open an issue
 - make a pull request
   (When making a pull request please make sure that you edited all the json files (in the asset folder) as necessary.
 Try to avoid adding unecessary new tags for categories, money and times.
+Also try avoiding adding redundant things.
 The structure for the skills is as follows: `[ "skill",["category1", "category2"],["time1", "time2],["money1"],"description","resources" ]`)